 Verdict

-Bottom line: the Retevis RT29 Pro is a solid budget waterproof radio for casual outdoor use, but call it what it is — it’s not military grade, and you shouldn’t trust it in situations where communication really matters.
+Bottom line: the Retevis RT29 Pro is a solid budget waterproof radio for casual outdoor use.
+But call it what it is — it’s not military grade, and you shouldn’t trust it in situations where communication actually matters.

-Which Military Grade Radio Do You Actually Need?
+Which Military Grade Two Way Radio Do You Actually Need?

 Here’s the thing nobody walks you through when you’re standing in front of a product page trying to decide.
 The right radio depends entirely on what you’re actually doing — and the wrong choice costs you money in either direction.
 Buy too cheap and you replace it in six months.
 Buy more than you need and you’ve paid for features you’ll never touch.